Consumer movement: Early corporate opposition

+Second consumer movement

 Beginning in the 1960s–70s, scholars began to recognize "waves" of consumer activism, and much of the academic research on the consumer movement sorted it into "three waves of consumer activism".
 The first wave occurred at the start of the 20th century, the second wave in the 1920s and 1930s, and the third wave from the 1960s to the 1970s.

-Second Consumer Movement

-There were a number of factors that contributed to the rise of the second consumer movement in the 1930s.
+A number of factors contributed to the rise of the second consumer movement in the 1930s.
 The consumer activism of the early 1900s served as a foundation for the consumer movement that would follow in the 1930s and 1940s.
 The Great Depression also played a key role in igniting consumer concerns.
 As household finances grew tighter and consumers began to more carefully examine their commodities, Americans began to realize their poor quality and fraudulent advertising.
 American consumers relied on contemporary publications such as Your Money's Worth and 100,000,000 Guinea Pigs to expose fraud and misinformation from manufacturers and call for impartial product testing.
 These spawned consumer publications such as Consumers' Research and Consumers' Union which dedicated themselves to research and product testing to inform the consuming public.
 As these studies and exposes came to light, widespread support of a consumer's movement began to emerge.
 This included calls for higher food and commodity standards, consumer representation, and consumer education to teach responsible economic habits, as well as increased membership in consumer organizations, strikes, and consumer boycotts.
 Even those who opposed the second consumer movement, such as manufacturers and business professionals, began to recognize, in Lawrence B. Glickman's words, the "growing consumer consciousness" of the era.
 The broad interest in consumer issues led to several pieces of legislation being passed to create greater protections of quality and against fraudulent advertising, such the Tugwell Bill of 1933 which spawned more than a dozen other bills, like the Wheeler-Lea Act and the Food, Drug and Cosmetic Act of 1938.
 Women's groups in particular were influential in lobbying during the drafting of these reform bills.